-12. Key terms in the EFS collection relating to related parties are defined as follows:
+13. Key terms in the EFS collection relating to related parties are defined as follows:

-Associated Has the meaning as in AASB 3 Business Combinations (AASB 3), AASB 127 entities Separate Financial Statements (AASB 127) and AASB 128 Investments in Associates and Joint Ventures (AASB 128).
+Associated Has the meaning as in AASB 128 Investments in Associates and Joint entities Ventures (AASB 128).

-Controlled entities Has the meaning as in AASB 3, AASB 127 and AASB 128.
+Controlled entities Has the meaning as in AASB 3 Business Combinations (AASB 3), AASB 10 Consolidated Financial Statements (AASB 10), AASB 127 Separate Financial Statements (AASB 127) and AASB 128.
 Intra-group Intra-group transactions or positions are those undertaken with related parties of the ADI or RFC that are not consolidated at the domestic books level.
-Related parties of the ADI or RFC include the parent entity, controlled entities, associated entities, joint venture entities and other branches under the same parent entity.
+Related parties of the ADI or RFC include the parent entity , controlled entities , associated entities , joint venture entities and other branches under the same parent entity .
 Joint venture entities / joint ventures Has the meaning as in AASB 11 Joint Arrangements (AASB 11), AASB 127 and AASB 128.
 Non-related parties Any party that is not a related party .
-Parent entity Has the meaning as in AASB 3, AASB 127 and AASB 128.
+Parent entity Has the meaning as in AASB 3, AASB 10, AASB 127 and AASB 128.
 Overseas operations For an Australian-owned ADI or RFC , overseas operations refer to overseas branches and/or overseas-based banking operations.
-'Australian-owned ADI' refers to an ADI that is not a foreign-owned ADI or RFC .
+'Australian-owned ADI' refers to an ADI that is not a foreign-owned ADI .
 For a foreign-owned ADI or RFC , overseas operations refer to the overseas parent entity .
-'Foreign-owned ADI' means an ADI in relation to which an approval has been given, under section 14 of the Financial Sector ( Shareholdings ) Act 1998, for a bank that is not locally incorporated to hold a stake of more than 15 per cent in the ADI .
+'Foreign-owned ADI' means an ADI in relation to which an approval has been given, under section 14 of the Financial Sector ( Shareholdings ) Act 1998, for a bank that is not locally incorporated to hold a stake of more than the allowed percentage in the ADI .
 Related party Means a parent entity , controlled entity , associated entity , joint venture entity and any other entity under the same parent entity .